Diet Menus Slimming Challenge

 Abbreviations:

-H is the length of the body in cm
+H - the height of the body in cm

 Ideal weight

-Several formulas have been developed to determine the ideal weight and depending on which one is used in the calculations - the ideal weight for the same person can vary up to 10 kg.
-The dietsabc.com calculator uses a formula published by GJ Hamwi in 1964, which was originally used to determine the dose of medication a person needs.
+Several formulas have been developed to determine the ideal weight, and depending on which formula is used in the calculations, the ideal weight for the same person can vary by up to 10 kg.
+The dietsabc.com calculator uses a formula published by G.J.
+Hamwi in 1964, which was originally used to calculate the dosage of medication needed for a given person.

 What is your ideal weight?

-Most of us have ever tried to lose weight, some have succeeded, some have not.
-The ideal weight can be determined in different ways - for some it is the weight at which their physical well-being is best, for others - the weight at which they feel best emotionally.
+Most of us have tried to lose weight at some point, some have succeeded, but others have not.
+The ideal weight can be defined in different ways - for some, it is the weight at which they feel best physically, and for others - the weight at which they feel best emotionally.

-Today, the notion of an ideal body weight is based on the visual appeal created by the media, that is, the ideal of beauty is a variable, for example, a few hundred years ago it was a round pale aristocracy compared to the heels and tanned peasants.
+Currently, the ideal body weight is based on visual appeal created by the media, i.e. the ideal of beauty is variable, for example - a few hundred years ago it was round pale aristocrats compared to skinny and tanned peasant women -😊.

-The concept of Ideal body weight (IBW) was introduced to determine the dose of medication a person needs and the formulas that calculate it were not related to how the person looks or feels physically and emotionally at that weight (medication doses are based on IBW , rather than total body weight).
-Today, IBW is also widely used outside of medicine, for example in sports in which athletes are classified according to their body weight (weight category).
+The concept of ideal body weight (IBW) was introduced to determine the doses of medication needed for a given person, and the formulas that calculate it are not linked to how a person looks or feels physically and emotionally at a given weight (doses are based on IBW, not total body weight).
+Today, IBW is also widely used outside medicine, for example, in sports where athletes are classified according to their body weight (weight class).

-Note that IBW is not an ideal measurement because it does not take into account the percentage distribution of body fat and muscle in the human body.
-This means that the ideal body weight for athletes and physically active people is higher than calculated.
-Remember that the calculated ideal weight does not always indicate health or the weight that a person should definitely aim for - it is possible that your IBW may be above or below the calculated one and you are also completely healthy.
+It should be noted that IBW is not an ideal figure because it does not take into account the percentage of fat and muscle in the human body.
+This means the body weight for athletes and physically active people is higher than the calculated ideal weight.
+Remember that the calculated ideal weight is not necessarily an indicator of health or the weight a person should aim for.
+It is possible that your weight could be higher or lower than the calculated weight, and you are perfectly healthy.

-How exactly one should weigh for each individual is not precisely determined.
-It largely depends on each individual.
-So far, there is no measure, neither IBW - ideal body weight, nor BMI - body mass index or anything else that can determine exactly how much a person should weigh in order to be healthy.
-All of these methods are good for initial diagnosis, but if they indicate an unhealthy body weight, consult your doctor first before considering which diet to choose.
+It is not known exactly what weight each individual should have.
+It largely depends on the person himself.
+So far, there is no single indicator, neither IBW - ideal body weight, BMI - body mass index, nor any other that can determine precisely how much a person should weigh to be healthy.
+All these methods are great for initial diagnosis, but if they indicate an unhealthy body weight, you should see a doctor before choosing a diet.

-To maintain your health it is more important to follow a healthy lifestyle and basic principles of healthy nutritionthan to strive for a certain weight on the basis of a generalized formula.
-Maintaining a healthy weight can be helped, for example, by regular physical activity, the use of fresh rather than industrially processed products in your diet, enough sleep, and so on.
+To maintain health, it is more important to follow the basic principles of a healthy lifestyle and proper nutrition, than to aim for a certain weight according to a generalised formula.
+For example, regular physical activity, eating fresh rather than processed foods, getting enough sleep, etc. can help you maintain a healthy weight.

 The main factors influencing the ideal weight